Education – Mentorship – Food Sufficiency

 - We believe the only time you should look down on someone, is when you are helping them up

 - We believe its our assignment to love people exactly as they are, and there is nothing they can do about it

-- We believe it’s though relationship that broken hearts are mended
+- We believe it’s though relationship that broken hearts and lives are mended

 - We believe that outreach should be a lifestyle, not an event

 - We believe outreach should be a desire, not an obligation

 - We believe anyone can succeed in life, if they learn to believe in themselves